Additive Bayesian variable selection under censoring and misspecification: Theory

+This section proves that the posterior probability of the optimal model $\gamma^*$ converges to 1, under mild conditions.
+Recall that the posterior probability of $\gamma^*$ is

+Proposition \ref{prop:BFRatesI} gives the rate at which each $B_{\gamma, \gamma^*}$ converges to 0 (in probability), when ones assumes a potentially misspecified AFT model.
+Provided that each $B_{\gamma, \gamma^*} \pi(\gamma)/\pi(\gamma^*)$ converges to 0 (this follows immediately in the standard case where prior model probabilities are bounded, for example) it follows that $\pi(\gamma^* \mid y) \stackrel{P}{\longrightarrow} 1$.
+This implies that the highest posterior probability model consistently selects $\gamma^*$, and that including covariates with marginal posterior probability $\pi(\gamma_j^* \mid y) > t$, for any fixed threshold $t$, also leads to consistent selection.

-We give Bayes factor rates under an assumed, and potentially misspecified, AAFT model.
-Our main result is Proposition \ref{prop:BFRatesI}, which clarifies the asymptotic role of censoring and misspecification.
+Proposition \ref{prop:BFRatesI} clarifies the role of censoring and misspecification.
 The result is stated for Laplace approximations to Bayes factors, a computationally-convenient alternative to obtaining exact marginal likelihoods, but in our setting both are asymptotically equivalent (Proposition \ref{prop:valid_laplace_concave}).
 Specifically, we consider

 where $\widehat{p}(y \mid \gamma)$ is obtained via a Laplace approximation: